 - Copper tape the rectangle on the instructions side labeled copper tape.

 - Copper tape from the positive lead of the LED onto the top of the battery (positive side).
-Make sure that the copper tape does not overlap onto the negative circuit line.
-Secure battery to card with clear tape.
+Make sure that the copper tape does not overlap with the negative circuit line.
+Secure battery to the card with clear tape.

 - Test.
-When card works, fold card in half and secure closed with double-sided tape.
+When the card works, fold the card in half and secure closed with double-sided tape.

 Watch the Paper Circuits How-To Video

 You can watch how I made the card here…

 Paper circuits can be a bit finicky, but that’s the fun of engineering projects!
 You learn the most from trial and error.
 Here are a few things to try when the lights just won’t shine: